 VI.A.
-Details of the Calculations
+Details of the calculations

 In the dynamics calculations, the scaling mass for all coordinates is set equal to 1 amu.
-The minimum energy path (MEP) in the isoinertial coordinate system is followed by the Page-McIver algorithm.111 The gradient step size is 0.005 a_0 and the Hessian is calculated every 9 steps.
-We scaled all DFT vibrational frequencies along the reaction coordinate, and we used 0.9415 as the scaling factor for the MPW54/6-31+G(d,p) method and 0.9312 for MPW60/6-31+G(d,p).
-These scaling factors were optimized against the ZPE13/99 database,112 which is a database of thirteen anharmonic vibrational zero point energies (ZPEs).
-The coordinate system for the generalized normal mode analysis along the reaction-path is a set of redundant curvilinear internal coordinates.113
+The MEP in the isoinertial coordinate system is followed by the Page-McIver algorithm.
+The gradient step size is $0.005a_0$ and the Hessian is calculated every nine steps.
+We scaled all DFT vibrational frequencies along the reaction coordinate, in particular, we used 0.9415 as the scaling factor for the MPW54/6-31+G(d,p) method and 0.9312 for MPW60/6-31+G(d,p).
+These scaling factors were optimized against the ZPE13/99 database, $^{112}$ which is a database of 13 anharmonic vibrational zero-point energies (ZPEs).
+The coordinate system for the generalized-normal-mode analysis along the reaction path is a set of redundant curvilinear internal coordinates. $^{113}$